smartcontractkit/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 - `0x6c3699283bda56ad74f6b855546325b68d482e983852a7a82979cc4807b641f4`
 - `100000000000000000`

 These are the coordinator address, LINK address, key hash, and fee.
-For a full reference of the addresses, key hashes and fees for each network, see [VRF Contracts](../vrf-contracts/).
+For a full reference of the addresses, key hashes, and fees for each network, see [VRF Contracts](../vrf-contracts/).
 Click deploy and use your Metamask account to confirm the transaction.

 **Note**: You should [have some Kovan ETH](/docs/beginners-tutorial/#obtaining-testnet-eth) in your Metamask account to pay for the GAS.